dmars8047/docker-compose-demo/README.md

-# docker-compose-demo
+# Docker Compose Demo
- A demo of how to use docker compose with APIs and databases.
+ A demo/proof of concept of how to use docker compose with APIs (.NET) and databases (MySQL).

  ## Prerequisites